Melting of olive oil in immiscible surroundings: experiments and theory: Introduction

-Hitherto, all studies on melting mentioned have focused on the melting of miscible fluids, i.e. a frozen object submerged in the same substance in liquid phase, or a similar miscible liquid or solution (e.g.~melting of ice in salty water).
-The case of immiscible melting has not yet been explored.
-Immiscible melting can be achieved in two ways: either we have organic compounds like oils and waxes and combine that with water, or we have metals (e.g.~gallium) inside water or oils.
-The most experimentally-accessible option is to use an oil with a freezing point around $\unit{0}{\celsius}$ and water around room temperature, and therefore in this work we study the melting process of frozen olive oil in water.
+Hitherto, most studies have focused on the melting of miscible fluids, i.e. a frozen object submerged in the same substance in liquid phase, or a similar miscible liquid or solution (e.g.~melting of ice in salty water).
+The case of immiscible melting has received little attention.
+Immiscible melting can be achieved in multiple ways: either we have organic compounds like oils and waxes and combine that with water, or we have metals (e.g.~gallium) inside water or oils.
+The most experimentally-accessible option is to use an oil with a freezing point around $\unit{0}{\celsius}$ and water.
+Motivated in the context of nuclear meltdown accidents in nuclear reactors involving molten core material, \cite{taghavi1979thermal} looked at the case of melting of an immiscible liquid where the frozen oil is below warmer water.
+In the melting of a horizontal wall the process is governed by the Rayleigh--Taylor instability \citep{gennes2004capillarity}, as the melting material (oil) is positively buoyant in the water.
+The interface in their case is therefore heavily undulated by the pinching-off droplets.
+Nevertheless, they have found a scaling of $\text{Nu} \propto \text{Ra}^{1/4}$, despite all the intricacies associated with the pinching-off droplets and the non-uniform liquid oil layer.
+These findings were followed up by \cite{farhadieh1982downward} where they looked at a variety of oily or waxy substances melting in a variety of watery solutions.
+They observe from their experimental measurements that their data is bounded by two different $\text{Nu} \propto \text{Ra}^{1/4}$ scaling laws, but that their data follows more closely a $\text{Nu} \propto \text{Ra}^{1/5}$ scaling set forth by \cite{gerstmann1967laminar} in terms of absolute agreement, though they did not make any definitive conclusion on the scaling exponent due to the scatter in their experimental findings.
+In this work we study the melting process of frozen olive oil in water around room temperature, as this is most accessible experimentally.
+We will, however, focus on configurations where the Rayleigh--Taylor instability only plays a minor role.